Auncaughbove17/shovel-data/Readme.md

+# This fork jsut adds more buckets.
+The shovel search I host is on https://auncaughbove17.github.io/shovel

 # Shovel Data

 A script that checks out all supported [scoop](https://scoop.sh/) buckets and collects the manifests in one searchable json file.